-At Etsy I’ve created designs for iOS, Android and the responsive web, and worked with teams that prioritize testing and user research to make product decisions.
-Along the way I’ve created mockups, designed with code and prototyped animations all while advocating for Etsy to embrace emergent mobile technologies.
-The whole experience has highlighted the importance of eliminating barriers between designers, engineers, product managers, product marketing managers and executives.
-Here’s some of the work.
+Before Airbnb, I worked at Etsy in Brooklyn.
+While there I created designs for iOS, Android and the responsive web, and worked with teams that prioritize testing and user research to make product decisions.
+Along the way I created mockups, designed with code and prototyped animations all while advocating for Etsy to embrace emergent mobile technologies.
+The whole experience highlighted the importance of eliminating barriers between designers, engineers, product managers, product marketing managers and executives.

 Excited about the device's impending release, my coworker and I set to work developing Etsy for Apple Watch.
 It enables Handoff and offers notifications, package tracking, and a recommended items feed for Etsy buyers.
 At release, we were delighted to be featured on both the App Store and in the new Apple Watch app's featured section.